CoreLathe/A7-RT/evidence/EVIDENCE.md

 ## A7-RT: Transactional Build System for AI-Generated Code

 A7-RT treats LLMs as unreliable compilers that require supervision.
-It is a stateless orchestration layer between your repository and AI coding agents, ensuring only verified artifacts enter version control.
+It is a amnesiac orchestration layer between your repository and AI coding agents, ensuring only verified artifacts enter version control.

 The system operates on an immutable ledger of work.
 Each unit of generation, whether a function, module, or interface, must declare its contract before execution.
 Agents work in isolated ephemeral environments (ShadowFS) where writes are staged but not committed.
 Verification happens through hard tests, compilation, and schema validation before any change touches your source tree.